-In addition to the baseline noise level measured on site, reference has been made to the Round 4 Noise Maps for Roads - Dublin Agglomeration. noise maps prepared by Transport Infrastructure Ireland (TII) and published by the EPA (https://gis.epa.ie/EPAMaps/) for road traffic within the Dublin Agglomeration.
-The noise maps are provided for the overall day evening night period in terms of Lden and for the night-time period in terms of Lnight.
+In addition to the baseline noise level measured on site, reference has been made to the Round 3 Noise Maps for Roads - Dublin Agglomeration. noise maps prepared by Transport Infrastructure Ireland (TII) and published by the EPA (https://gis.epa.ie/EPAMaps/) for road traffic within the Dublin Agglomeration.
+The noise maps are provided for the overall day evening night period in terms of $L{den}$ and for the night-time period in terms of $L{night}$ .

 Reference is made to the $L{night}$ mapping information to compare against the relevant parameters of the ProPG assessment.
-The predicted noise levels across the development site for road traffic using the $L{den}$ parameter.
+Figure 5 presents the predicted noise levels across the development site for road traffic using the $L{den}$ parameter.